stephanemartinw/responsible-wordpress-with-tachyons/README.md

 Start from the Wistiti child theme (mywistiti) and start building your theme by :

 * building your custom templates or pages.
-For that, use Wistiti's elements shortcodes and tachyons classes.
+For that, use Wistiti's elements shortcodes and tachyons.io classes.
 * overriding Wistiti's elements templates to fit your specific needs.
 * extend the Wistiti plugin to add your own custom post types, shortcodes and templates.
 And share them and contribute here to allow other wistitis to use your new great features !
 * adding content via the generated custom post types interfaces.